-The gardens are now of great historical and artistic value in Lake Como.
-They feature over 150 different types of rhododendrons and azaleas and much more.
+The gardens in Lake Como are now of great historical and artistic value.
+They feature over 150 different types of rhododendrons, azaleas, and much more.
 Apart from the stunning gardens, Villa Carlotta hosts a chamber music festival every Friday night from July to September.

 Whether you’re interested in art, history, or nature, Lake Como Villa Carlotta is an attraction you can’t miss.
 It’s a unique blend of art, architecture, and nature.
 It tells the story of over three centuries of great collections, making a lasting impression on anyone visiting Lake Como.